-The Ice, Cloud and land Elevation Satellite-2, or ICESat-2, will measure the height of a changing Earth – one laser pulse at a time, 10,000 laser pulses a second.
-Slated for launch in 2017, ICESat-2 will carry a laser altimeter that detects individual photons, allowing scientists to measure the elevation of ice sheets, sea ice, forests and more in unprecedented detail.
+The Ice, Cloud and land Elevation Satellite-2, or ICESat-2, measures the height of a changing Earth – one laser pulse at a time, 10,000 laser pulses a second.
+Launched Sept.
+15, 2018, ICESat-2 carries a laser altimeter that detects individual photons, allowing scientists to measure the elevation of ice sheets, sea ice, forests and more in unprecedented detail.

 Our planet's frozen and icy areas, called the cryosphere, are a key focus of NASA's Earth science research.
 ICESat-2 will help scientists investigate why, and how much, our cryosphere is changing in a warming climate.
 The satellite will also measure heights across Earth's temperate and tropical regions, and take stock of the vegetation in forests worldwide.

 ICESat-2's single instrument is the Advanced Topographic Laser Altimeter System, or ATLAS.
 ATLAS has a single laser, split into six beams and arranged in three pairs to better gauge the slope of Earth's surface.
 Mechanisms onboard precisely time the round-trip of laser photons as they leave ATLAS, reflect off the ground and return to the receiver telescope.
 By matching those times with the satellite's precise location in space, mission scientists will be able to determine the heights of Earth’s surface